karthickrajja/Automated-Data-Pipeline-and-Analysis-for-Indian-Small-Cardamom-Prices/README.md

 Stored the scraped data in Google BigQuery for efficient querying and analysis.
 ## Automation:

-Developed a Google Cloud Function to automate the data scraping process.
+Developed a Google Cloud Function to automate the data scraping process -> main.py and requirements.txt file .
-Configured Google Cloud Scheduler to run the Cloud Function daily at 7 PM, ensuring consistent data collection.
+Configured Google Cloud Scheduler to run the Cloud Function daily at 7 PM, ensuring consistent data collection every day.
 ## Data Transformation:

 Processed and cleaned the raw data for accuracy and relevance.